venureddyj/CS2024/README.rst

 Database Initialization
 -----------------------

-Both, "BAD" and "GOOD" versions, requires an initialization of the database.
+The application requires an initialization of the database.

 This is done with the script "db_init.py" inside each of the directories (bad, and good).